lastobelus/shopify-pipeline/README.md

   - Will serve assets on `https://localhost:8080`
   - (Optional) You can pass it one of the `shopify.yml`'s environments as a flag; it will default to `development` environment

-`build [-- [--deploy] [--watch] [--env=development]]`
+`build [-- [--deploy] [--env=development]]`
   - Builds a production-ready version of the theme and outputs it to the `dist` folder
   - (Optional) You can pass it a `deploy` flag, which will push the compiled theme to Shopify after the build

+`watch [-- [--inc] [--source-maps=none|webpack-source-map-style] [--env=development]]`
-  - (Optional) You can pass it a `watch` flag, which will run webpack watch for incremental compiles, uploading the changed files to Shopify after each incremental build.
-By default, watch will do a full build and upload all the files.
+  - Builds a development version of the theme and outputs it to the `dist` folder, and rebuilds it incrementally as you save changes, uploading the changed files to Shopify after each incremental build.
+  - By default, watch will do a full build and upload all the files when it is first launch.
 If you know your current dist folder is already in a good state, you can pass `inc` flag to skip uploading the initial full build, and only upload subsequent changes.
+  - watch mode doesn't run eslint.
+To get linting in watch mode, it's best to either let your editor do it or install `eslint-watch` and run `esw --fix -w src/assets/js`
+  - by default watch mode does not build sourcemaps. you

   - (Optional) You can pass it an environment as a flag; it will default to `development` environment